OGthanos/bluesafe/README.md

 Create a cronjob or a service that runs bluesafe.py everytime your laptop reboots.

-Edit the lock_device option at the top of the file with the mac address of your bluetooth device, example lock_device = "AA:BB:CC:DD:EE:FF"
+Edit the lock_device option at the top of the file with the mac address of your bluetooth device, example lock_device = "aa:bb:cc:dd:ee:ff" (use lowercase letters)

 Everytime the script is run it is set as unarmed, after you connect your bluetooth device